Diverse heritage breed chickens including Orpington, Plymouth Rock, Marans, and Sussex free-ranging on green grass

 The Livestock Conservancy tracks heritage poultry breeds and assigns conservation priority levels.
 Several popular breeds are listed as Threatened or Watch, meaning their breeding populations are dangerously small.

-When you raise heritage chickens, you’re not just getting eggs — you’re maintaining genetic diversity that commercial agriculture has abandoned.
+When you raise heritage chickens, you're not just getting eggs, you're maintaining genetic diversity that commercial agriculture has abandoned.
 These breeds carry traits (disease resistance, foraging ability, climate adaptation) that may become critical as conditions change.
 Every backyard flock of heritage birds is a living gene bank.

 Frequently Asked Questions